Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-MOVEQ R4, R3 #The MOV instruction is only executed if the Z-flag is set.
+MOVEQ R4, R3 ;The MOV instruction is only executed if the Z-flag is set.
 ```

 **Important Note**: Instead of adding the suffix `AL`, no suffix can be added to avoid checking for any conditions.